androidessence/androidessence.com/_posts/2023-02-06-interface-naming-conventions.md

 ## Problems

-This approach, while it does clearly separate the convention between an interface and its implementation, has a couple inherent problems in my opinion.
+This approach, while it does clearly separate the convention between an interface and its implementation, has a couple inherent problems.

 1. It assumes one implementation per interface.
 If we write a `BookRepository` and `BookRepositoryImpl`, but need to add a second, different `BookRepository` what do we call it? `BookRepositoryImpl2`?
 2. Similarly, the `Impl` suffix doesn't provide any information about how the implementation operates.
 Is it pulling local data?
 Remote data?
 What is the data source used by `BookRepositoryImpl`?
 All of these questions require active investigation and diving into the code to understand and come back with a confident answer.